tokenbender/kautuhal/posts/how-i-bring-the-best-out-of-claude-code.md

 now that claude code sdk exists, you can add it to your tools.

-i've been using it in shell scripts and proto files. my protocols reflect:
-- opinionated views of deep research methodologies
-- how i debug or visit the ecosystem
+i've been using it in shell scripts and proto files. my protocols reflect opinionated views of deep research methodologies and how i debug or visit the ecosystem.

-for instance, my ecosystem has:
-- `issues/`
-- `todo.md`

-i use a shell script to:
-- invoke tasks in specific ways
-- let claude interact with other claude instances
+for instance, my ecosystem has `issues/` and `todo.md` folders. i use a shell script to invoke tasks in specific ways and let claude interact with other claude instances.

 > essentially, i'm building a local multi-agent system of my own.

 ## 8. final thoughts

-what are these systems?
-- what protocols are being enforced?
-- how is multi-agent design different?
-- what gives it an edge over standard usage?
+what are these systems? what protocols are being enforced? how is multi-agent design different? what gives it an edge over standard usage?

 these are things i'd like to cover in part 2.